DevLabs Alliance - WhatsApp

 Q6.
 Give an example of High Priority and High Severity defect?

-Submit button is not working on a login page and customers are unable to login to the application.
+Submit button is not working on a login page and customers are unable to log in to the application.

-For eg.: Any site which allows access to authorized users only by giving the valid credentials and clicking on Login button.
+For e.g.: Any site which allows access to authorized users only by giving the valid credentials and clicking on Login button.

-But login button of the page doesn’t allow the authorized user to enter the site.
+But the login button of the page doesn’t allow the authorized user to enter the site.
 Then this would be the high severity and high priority defect.

 Q7.
 Give an example of Low priority and High Severity defect?